VictorOsil/sortablechallenge/README.md

     gem install bundler"

 **Run tests**

     OBS: After running the application as described on "https://bitbucket.org/mindera/qa-sortable-challenge/src/master/"

 - Run command 'bundle exec cucumber'

-    Obs: Chrome is set as default in cucumber.yaml .
-It can be changed to firefox or chrome-headless in the same file or simply execute the command 'bundle exec cucumber -p firefox'
+    Obs: Chrome-headless is set as default in cucumber.yaml .
+It can be changed to Firefox or Chrome in the same file or simply execute the command 'bundle exec cucumber -p firefox'

 **Results**

 After running the test the report is generated in the path 'log/reports' (work best on Chrome) The screenshot can be find in 'log/shots'

 **Docker**